 Google is set to phase out third-party cookies by late 2023.
 Apple has already blocked many third-party cookies with updates to its Intelligent Tracking Prevention feature (ITP).
 This has advertisers that rely on third-party data shaking in their boots.

 83% of advertisers believe the end of third-party cookies and Identifier for Advertisers (IDFA) will have a moderate to significant impact on their marketing efforts.
 69% believe it will have a greater impact than the California Consumer Privacy Act (CCPA) and General Data Protection Regulation (GDPR) legislations even.

 But is it all doom and gloom?
 Does the demise of third-party cookies really mean that widely-used advertising strategies will be rendered ineffective?

 We believe the solution lies in the better utilization of first-party data.
+You can indeed create a marketing stack that helps you both personalize your marketing and respect user privacy.
 But, first, let’s take a look at what these recent developments are all about.

 Apple ITP, Third-Party Cookies, Retargeting, and the Shift Towards Greater User Privacy

 Modern consumers are smart.
 They’ve been wise to the wily ways of advertisers for some time now.
 At first, they may have been flabbergasted that a product they were looking at recently on the web popped up in an ad on Facebook.
 Now, they understand that advertisers collect their data and track them across the web.

 Consumer’s distaste for this kind of practice led to data privacy legislation, such as GDPR in Europe, PIPEDA in Canada, and California’s CCPA.
 These legislations aim to protect consumers’ personal data and require businesses to ask for permission to gather their information.
 In the case of GDPR, they must explicitly explain what will be done with that information, too.